Constitution & By-Laws

 - Section 1.
 The Club may be dissolved by appropriate court proceedings taken, upon affirmative vote of 3/4 of all voting members.

 - Section 2.
-Upon dissolution, the property of the Club both real and personal after payment of all debts, shall be divided equally among the Senior members in good standing.
+Upon dissolution, the property of the Club both real and personal after payment of all debts, shall be distributed according to the laws of the Commonwealth of Pennsylvania.